From Clarity to Efficiency for Distributed Algorithms: Incrementalizing expensive synchronizations

-\myparag{Example with naive use of aggregate operation min} Note that the resulting program in Figure~\ref{fig-lam-inc} does not need to use a queue at all, even though a queue is used in the original description in Figure~\ref{fig-lam-paper}; the variable \c{q} is simply a set, and thus element addition and removal takes \O{1} time.
+\myparag{Example with naive use of aggregation operator min} Note that the resulting program in Figure~\ref{fig-lam-inc} does not need to use a queue at all, even though a queue is used in the original description in Figure~\ref{fig-lam-paper}; the variable \co{q} is simply a set, and thus element addition and removal takes \O{1} time.

-We show that if \c{min} is used naively, a more sophisticated data structure~\cite{wil84range,wil02jcss,Cor+09} supporting priority queue is needed, incurring an \O{\log n} time update instead of the \O{1} time in Figure~\ref{fig-lam-inc}.
-Additionally, for a query using \c{min} to be correct, special care must be taken to deal with the case when the argument to \c{min} is empty, because then \c{min} is undefined.
+We show that if \co{min} is used naively, a more sophisticated data structure~\cite{wil84range,wil02jcss,Cor+09} supporting priority queue is needed, incurring an \O{\log n} time update instead of the \O{1} time in Figure~\ref{fig-lam-inc}.
+Additionally, for a query using \co{min} to be correct, special care must be taken to deal with the case when the argument to \co{min} is empty, because then \co{min} is undefined.